Armand Lunel

-Armand Lunel (9 June 1892 – 3 November 1977) was a French writer and the last known speaker of Shuadit (Judeo-Provençal), a now-extinct Occitan language (in its written form based on the modified Hebrew alphabet; the language persists though in its oral form, which is essentially the same as Provençal written with the Latin alphabet).
+Armand Lunel ([aʁmɑ̃ lynɛl]; 9 June 1892 – 3 November 1977) was a French writer of Provençal Jewish background.

 Biography

 Lunel was born in Aix-en-Provence, France, to a family that belonged to a Jewish subculture that had roots in the area for at least five centuries.
-After coming of age in the region, Lunel taught law and philosophy in Monaco.
+After growing up in the region, Lunel taught law and philosophy in Monaco.

 Lunel wrote extensively about the Jews of Provence.
+Though often referred to as the last known speaker of Judeo-Provençal, he did not actually speak it; at most, he learned a few words and sentences from his great-grandparents.